- Home

 - Being safe and responsible online – including privacy and data protection

-There are also regular classes running on Rest Less Events that can help you to become more versed in various digital skills.
+We also run regular classes on Rest Less Events to help you become more versed in various digital skills.

 It’s also worth remembering that you might be able to access support from your course provider if you find yourself struggling.
 For instance, many universities will run things like digital skills workshops.
 Or, failing that, they’ll be able to point you in the right direction so you can learn the skills that you need.